-The prompt this week came from George Ella Lyon called “Where I’m From.”
+The prompt this week came from George Ella Lyon in a poem called “Where I’m From.”

 I am from clothespins,